ChengzhiTsoi/tobacco_1.0/README.md

 ## Requirements
 1. A Python environment with version 3.7 or higher is required.
 2. This script should be run in a Linux environment.
-3. Make sure your Python environment contains the following packages: "RDKit", "torch", "scikit-learn", "openpyxl", "pytorch-ignite", "ase" and "openmpi", "pymatgen", "paramiko", "lammps-interface".
+3. Make sure your Python environment contains the following packages: "RDKit", "torch", "scikit-learn", "openpyxl", "pytorch-ignite", "ase" and "openmpi", "pymatgen", "paramiko".
 4. Make sure you have installed LAMMPS. [https://www.lammps.org/#gsc.tab=0]
 5. Ensure that the MOLECULE and EXTRA-MOLECULE packages are enabled in LAMMPS.
+6. Make sure you have installed LAMMPS_interface. [https://github.com/peteboyd/lammps_interface]
-6. Make sure you have installed RASPA. [https://iraspa.org/raspa/]
+7. Make sure you have installed RASPA. [https://iraspa.org/raspa/]
-7. Make sure that the required molecular files (.def) and forcefield files are placed in "/LINUX/gcmc_required".
+8. Make sure that the required molecular files (.def) and forcefield files are placed in "/LINUX/gcmc_required".
 Moreover, Raspa input files (.input) is placed in "/LINUX".
-8. Make sure you have installed parallel. [http://ftpmirror.gnu.org/parallel/]
+9. Make sure you have installed parallel. [http://ftpmirror.gnu.org/parallel/]

 ## Usage
 1. Fill in the LAMMPS path in the "LAMMPS_DIR" variable of the "required_path.sh" file, ensuring that the "lmp_mpi" can be found in the "${LAMMPS_DIR}/src" directory.
+2. Fill in the LAMMPS_interface path in the "LAMMPS_INT_DIR" variable of the "required_path.sh" file, ensuring that the "lammps-interface" can be found in the "${LAMMPS_INT_DIR}/bin" directory.
-2. Fill in the RASPA path in the "RASPA_DIR" variable of the "required_path.sh" file, ensuring that the "${RASPA_DIR}/bin", "${RASPA_DIR}/lib", and "${RASPA_DIR}/share" directories exist and contain the required files.
+3. Fill in the RASPA path in the "RASPA_DIR" variable of the "required_path.sh" file, ensuring that the "${RASPA_DIR}/bin", "${RASPA_DIR}/lib", and "${RASPA_DIR}/share" directories exist and contain the required files.
-3. Fill in the number of concurrent tasks in the "required_path.sh" file, please ensure the server has enough CPU cores to support the maximum number of concurrent tasks.
+4. Fill in the number of concurrent tasks in the "required_path.sh" file, please ensure the server has enough CPU cores to support the maximum number of concurrent tasks.
-4. Place the MOL files of the top-performing MOFs' linkers into the "/optimal_linker" directory.
+5. Place the MOL files of the top-performing MOFs' linkers into the "/optimal_linker" directory.
-5. Place the CIF files for all the nodes (.cif) and the TEMPLATE files for all the topologies (.template) into the "/all_nodes" directory and "/all_topologies" directory, respectively.
+6. Place the CIF files for all the nodes (.cif) and the TEMPLATE files for all the topologies (.template) into the "/all_nodes" directory and "/all_topologies" directory, respectively.
-6. Also, copy the node files (.cif) and topology files (.template) into the "/tobacco_1.0-master/nodes_bb" directory and "/tobacco_1.0-master/templates" directory, respectively.
+7. Also, copy the node files (.cif) and topology files (.template) into the "/tobacco_1.0-master/nodes_bb" directory and "/tobacco_1.0-master/templates" directory, respectively.
-7. A batch of MOF data with computed performance needs to be added to "TL/final_data.xlsx".
+8. A batch of MOF data with computed performance needs to be added to "TL/final_data.xlsx".
 This data should include the MACCS fingerprints derived from the linkers, one-hot encodings for the nodes and topologies (the number of bits in the one-hot encoding should match the number of files in "/all_nodes" and "/all_topologies" directories), and the unit cell sizes (Length A, B, C) of the MOFs.
 The data should be organized in the following order: MOF name, MACCS fingerprint, node one-hot encoding, topology one-hot encoding, crystal size, and MOFs" performance.
 This worksheet should be named "Cycle 0".
-8. Place a pre-trained model file named "Pretrained_model.ckpt" in the "/TL" directory.
+9. Place a pre-trained model file named "Pretrained_model.ckpt" in the "/TL" directory.
 Ensure that the input layer size of "Pretrained_model.ckpt" matches the total number of MACCS fingerprints, as well as the number of files in the "/all_nodes" and "/all_topologies" directories.
-9. Run the following commands in the Linux terminal:
+10. Run the following commands in the Linux terminal:

    # 1. Activate the conda environment
    # Replace ${YOUR_ENV_NAME} with the name of your actual conda environment.